javiersoriano/sentinelascode/README.md

 ## Scripts

-Scripts that are used inside the Az DevOps pipelines to automate the deployment of the different Sentinel components
+Scripts that are used inside the Azure DevOps pipelines to automate the deployment of the different Sentinel components

 ## Pipelines